Learn how communities around the world understand and strive for health and well-being.

 Cape Town, South Africa

 The complex colonial and apartheid history of South Africa has entrenched a social, economic, and political climate that remains part of the country’s contemporary condition.
-Disparity of wealth and unequal distribution of resources provide a distinct backdrop to analyze and explore how the country’s past affects South Africans’ ability to access quality healthcare with dignity.
-In addition, Africa faces an increasing number of public health crises, with HIV/AIDS and TB epidemics at the fore.
+Disparity of wealth and unequal distribution of resources provide a distinct backdrop to analyze and explore how the country’s past affects South Africans’ access to healthcare, education and, in some cases, basic services.

 Buenos Aires, Argentina